Kennedy Space Center: Formation

-On November 29, 1963, the facility was given its current name by President Lyndon B. Johnson under Executive Order 11129.
+On November 29, 1963, the facility was named by President Lyndon B. Johnson under Executive Order 11129.
 Johnson's order joined both the civilian LOC and the military Cape Canaveral station ("the facilities of Station No. 1 of the Atlantic Missile Range") under the designation "John F. Kennedy Space Center", spawning some confusion joining the two in the public mind.
-NASA Administrator James E. Webb clarified this by issuing a directive stating the Kennedy Space Center name applied only to the LOC, while the Air Force issued a general order renaming the military launch site Cape Kennedy Air Force Station.
+NASA administrator James E. Webb clarified this by issuing a directive stating the Kennedy Space Center name applied only to the LOC, while the Air Force issued a general order renaming the military launch site Cape Kennedy Air Force Station.

 Location

 Located on Merritt Island, Florida, the center is north-northwest of Cape Canaveral on the Atlantic Ocean, midway between Miami and Jacksonville on Florida's Space Coast, due east of Orlando.
 It is 34 mi long and roughly 6 mi wide, covering 219 sqmi.
 KSC is a major central Florida tourist destination and is approximately one hour's drive from the Orlando area.
 The Kennedy Space Center Visitor Complex offers public tours of the center and Cape Canaveral Space Force Station.

+Before NASA's acquisition, the region consisted of a landscape that included swampland, citrus groves, and coastal beaches — features that are typical of Florida’s undeveloped east coast.
+Parts of the land had to be dredged to support the construction of the Center's facilities.
+In addition to environmental transformation, the acquisition also led to the displacement of several small communities, including the towns of Shiloh and Allenhurst, which were completely enveloped by NASA.